In an interview with Attorney Mark Longwell, of Longwell Lawyers, two of

 the jurors in the Timothy Davis murder trial revealed why they acquitted

-Daniel Greene, who is an Orlando attorney, both sat on the jury.
-In a videotaped interview
+and Daniel Greene, who is an Orlando attorney, both sat on the jury.
+In

 The State Attorney’s office charged Timothy Davis, Sr. with second

 degree murder for fatally shooting his 22 year old son, Timothy Davis,

 Jr. The facts of the case were generally undisputed and the shooting was